firedancer-io/firedancer/book/guide/firedancer.md

 Firedancer is a new Solana validator with a new codebase, but it is being developed incrementally.
-To enable testing and deployment before the entire Solana protocol has been implemented we rely on the existing Solana Labs validator code to provide functionality that is missing.
+To enable testing and deployment before the entire Solana protocol has been implemented we rely on the existing Agave validator code to provide functionality that is missing.
 This side-by-side configuration is referred to as "frankendancer".

 Currently, Firedancer has implemented the following parts: